Duy-Phuong/docker-docs/docker-and-kubernetes-the-complete-guide.md

 F12

-Essentially we're seeing this error message because any time our re-act application boots up in development
+Essentially we're seeing this error message because any time our react application boots up in development

 mode it wants to keep a active connection to the development server and be notified of any time that some file changes now.